Firm Recognition:

 The Krist Law Firm, P.C.
 Can Help

 If you’ve been injured on a ship or other floating structure, the Jones Act may or may not apply to your case.
-If you have any doubts about the applicability of the Jones Act to your situation, you should contact the maritime accident lawyers of The Krist Law Firm, P.C.
-With a proven track record of getting compensation for injured seamen, we can explain the law to you and guide your case to a successful resolution.
+If you have any doubts about the applicability of the Jones Act to your situation, you should contact the award-winning maritime accident lawyers of The Krist Law Firm, P.C.